TogoorooDev/sanemark-crystal/spec/fixtures/spec.md

 ````````````````````````````````

-It does not matter whether there are spaces following the [list marker]:
+It does not matter whether there are spaces following the list marker:

 ```````````````````````````````` example
 - foo